GEOG 3024 - Geography Matters

 Learning Activities Summary

-Specific Course RequirementsThis is a capstone course for those majoring in Geography: Three field trips will ensure students interrogate geographical concepts in real life situations
+Specific Course RequirementsThis is a capstone course for those majoring in Geography: The field trip will ensure students interrogate geographical concepts in real life situations

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.